 2004 The Museum refurbished the Window in the Forest and enhanced the surrounding nature trails with raised boardwalks and outdoor exhibits.
 These became the focal point of the new Klancke Environmental Education Complex and Endowment.
 The Garden Club of the Halifax Country sponsored a Sensory Garden to act as the trailhead for the complex, to which the Guild of the Museum donated a Great Blue Heron sculpture by artist Paul Baliker.

 Tuscawilla Preserve is a special type of wet forest called a hydric hammock.
-These are one of the rarer plant communities in Florida.
+These are one of the rare plant communities in Florida.
 Although similar to swamps, hydric hammocks are drier than swamps and usually have standing water in them for shorter periods of time.
 For example, the Bald Cypress, which is one of the most common trees in Florida's swamps, does not occur in Tuscawilla Preserve.

 The ground here, however, is often saturated, which means there is little oxygen for the root systems down deep.
 Therefore, most of the trees' roots are on or very near the surface of the ground, often making them susceptible to being blown over easily.
 The trunks of many species are also swollen at the base to provide additional stability.